arctrong/md2html/readme.txt

 >
 > __2.__ The page metadata processing will not fail the page generation.
 If there are incorrect
 > fragments in metadata, reasonable attempts will be done to recognize the correct elements,
-> all the other perts will be ignored.
+> all the other parts will be ignored.
 If verbose mode is on then a warning messages will be
 > output to the console.

 The page metadata section must be the first non-space text in the source document, otherwise it